 The Trust does not make contributions to political parties.
 The Trust only makes charitable donations that are legal and ethical under local laws and practices.
-No donation must be offered or made without the prior approval of the Headteacher of the Academy or the Human Resources Director.
+No donation must be offered or made without the prior approval of the Academy Headteacher or the Head of Human Resources.
 Employees do not need to seek approval for any donation which is purely personal.